g-leech/argmin-gravitas/_includes/psy/social.md

 </div>
 </div><br>

-* The Pygmalion effect, that a teacher's expectations about a student affects their performance, is at most <a href="{{jussim}}">small, temporary, and inconsistent</a>, r<0.1 with a reset after weeks.
+* The <span class="b">Pygmalion effect</span>, that a teacher's expectations about a student affects their performance, is at most <a href="{{jussim}}">small, temporary, and inconsistent</a>, r<0.1 with a reset after weeks.
 Rosenthal's original claims about massive IQ gains, persisting for years, are straightforwardly false ("_The largest gain...
 24.8 IQ points in excess of the gain shown by the controls._"), and used an invalid test battery.
 Jussim: "90%–95% of the time, students are unaffected by teacher expectations".
 <div class="accordion">
 	<h3>Stats</h3>
 	<div>